Introspection

 In summary, the model of introspection in experimental psychology has played a pivotal role in the history and development of the field, despite its early proponents and opponents.

-Role of Introspection in Cognitive Psychology
+The Influential Role of Introspection in Cognitive Psychology

 Introspection, a method of examining one's own conscious thoughts and feelings, has played a significant role in the development of cognitive psychology.
 In the early 20th century, introspection was a key method used by structuralist psychologists such as Wilhelm Wundt and Edward Titchener to study mental processes like perception, attention, memory, and problem-solving.
 However, introspection fell out of favor due to its subjective nature and lack of scientific rigor.